 Upon clicking “Yes” in this dialog box, Scrite not only changes Mayavi to Maya everywhere in the screenplay, but it will also move notes, attachments, and photos associated with Mayavi with the notes, attachments, and photos of Maya.

-Previously, you could only add one character at a time in the notebook.
-With version 0.9.5 beta, you can add multiple existing characters to the notebook at once.
+Previously, you could only add one character at a time to the notebook.
+But with version 0.9.5 beta, you can now add multiple existing characters to the notebook simultaneously.

-With version 0.9.5 beta, you can enable page and time lengths in the side panel, as long as time estimation and page count are enabled.
+Before version 0.9.5 beta, users could gauge scene lengths by looking at cards on the timeline in the structure tab, but not in the screenplay editor tab.
+Now, with this update, you can enable page and time lengths in the side panel, as long as time estimation and page count are enabled.

-Please note that scene duration and page lengths are evaluated as you type and may therefore slow down the app’s responsiveness, especially while working on large screenplays.
-We are working on optimizing that.
+Please be aware that the app evaluates scene duration and page lengths as you type, which could slow down responsiveness, particularly when working on large screenplays.
+We’re actively working on optimizing this aspect.

 Drag and drop multiple photos or attachments at once

-Previously, you had to drag and drop photos or attachments to the notebook, one at a time.
-With version 0.9.5 beta, you can drag and drop multiple items, and Scrite will accept them all at once.
+Before version 0.9.5 beta, you had to drag and drop photos or attachments into the notebook one by one.
+Now, with this update, you can drag and drop multiple items at once, and Scrite will accept them all together.

 PDFs are shown in a dialog box

-Previously, PDF files were shown in an overlay, which sometimes caused users to lose the context of where the PDF file was generated.
-This issue has now been fixed by displaying PDF files in a dialog box.
+Before, PDF files appeared in an overlay, sometimes causing users to lose track of where the PDF was generated.
+Now, this problem is resolved by displaying PDF files in a dialog box instead.

 Scale back to plain-text notes

-By default, Scrite offers a rich text editor to edit characters, scenes, and story notes.
-However, on some computers, we have noticed that the rich text editor freezes, causing the app to crash.
-While we have addressed this issue in the latest beta update, if you still face this problem, you can scale back to plain-text notes by unchecking the “Use Rich Text Notes” option in the “Settings > Notebook” page.
+By default, Scrite provides a rich text editor for editing characters, scenes, and story notes.
+However, we’ve observed that on some computers, the rich text editor can freeze, leading to app crashes.
+Although we’ve fixed this problem in the latest beta update, if you still encounter it, you can switch to plain-text notes by unchecking the “Use Rich Text Notes” option in the “Settings > Notebook” page.

 What do you think about these updates?
 Do you have any feedback, or a word of appreciation, or perhaps you need more information about one or more features?
 Do let us know on Discord.